dataibi/moodlemobile2-1/docs/readme.txt

 It is possible to use hotspots in maps and rooms.
 You can decide for every map or room whether you want it or not.
+!!!
+But it`s not possible to use hotspots for rooms, if you use maps in the project.
+This is a future feature !!!
 If you want to use hotspots, you must fill in the word "hotspotimage" under "Describe this image for someone who cannot see it" in the Image-mask.
 And then use the coordinates in the list described above. x-value is percent from the left in the image and y-value is percent from the top of the image.